Rear-View Cameras Review

 Rear-view cameras are video cameras that mount on the rear of your vehicle and enable you to reverse more safely.
 They are built into many new vehicles, but older or less expensive cars might not have them.
 To learn more, check out our additional articles on rear-view cameras or keep reading.

-Although you can buy cameras separately, all the ones we reviewed come with included monitors.
+Although you can buy cameras separately, all the ones we reviewed come with monitors.
 The picture from the rear-view camera gets displayed on the monitor's screen.
-In our review, we looked at systems with monitors 5 inches or smaller.
+In our review, we looked at systems with monitors 7 inches or smaller.
 The image is transmitted from the camera to the monitor in one of two ways: through a wireless transmitter and receiver, or through a cable that runs the length of the car, physically connecting the camera and the monitor.

-Installing a Typical Wireless Rear-View Camera
+Installing a Wireless Rear-View Camera

 Because the actual picture signal on a rear-view mirror camera is transmitted wirelessly, you won't need to run a video cable under your car.
 However, you will need to provide a power source for the camera and transmitter at the rear of your car.

-Below, we describe the installation process for a typical wireless rear-view camera.
+Here's how to install a typical wireless rear-view camera.
 Before you follow any of these steps, you should consult the manual of the device you purchase.
 Also turn your vehicle off, disconnect the battery and consult the owner's manual to make sure you won't drill into any wires.

 This installation process takes around an hour.
 It's worth noting that a few rear-view cameras require even less installation.
 If you are unsure of the safety of your installation, consult with a professional mechanic.
+Wired installations are very similar, but rather than connecting your camera to a transmitter, you’ll have to run a cable the entire length of your vehicle and physically connect it to your monitor.

 Rear-View Cameras: What We Evaluated, What We Found

-Field of View: Bigger is Better
+Field of View: Bigger Is Better

 When you're reversing, you want the largest field of view possible.
 The units we reviewed varied in their horizontal field of view from 90 degrees to 180 degrees.
 To put that in perspective, your eyes have a field of view of about 130 degrees.